 - Code of Conduct

 The General Invitation Bank is fixed with 100 invitations that any member, attending the meeting, may request for someone who is within 10 years of their last training or someone with a first time R award or K award.
 Members may use one invitation.
+Guests from this bank may present a poster.

 Event Request Information